stateless-solutions/markdown-content/developer-quickstart.md

 7. Label your key for easy identification and set an expiration date
 8. Save the generated key in a secure location as it will not be displayed after creation

-Having an account with Stateless is mandatory for sending requests.
-The account allows you to manage billing, server resources, and more.
+Having an account with Stateless is mandatory for creating private endpoints.
+The account allows you to manage server resources, billing and more.

 ## Install Stateless